 It is also important that you examine which kinds of physical damage coverage your vehicles are offered in your policy.
 First, make sure that you have collision coverage, which will cover losses that result from your car colliding with another car or object.
 Secondly, get comprehensive coverage so that you can be protected against theft, floods, fire, and more.

 Ultimately, securing business vehicle insurance ensures that nothing that happens on the road can damage your business’s long-term success.
 Talk with your agent to put the right protections around your business.

 As a business owner, you have enough on your plate without having to worry about the minutiae of your business vehicle insurance.
 Fortunately, knowledgeable insurance agents can review your coverage for you, ensuring your New York business has the protection it needs.
-To set the right commercial coverage in place, contact Scavone Insurance Center in White Plains.
+To set the right commercial coverage in place, contact Scavone Insurance Agency Center LLC in White Plains.